-If moving to Barcelona, the second-largest city in Spain and one of the most beautiful places in the world has been a dream of yours for some time now, there are a few things you should think about before you embark on this adventure.
+If moving to Barcelona, the second-largest city in Spain and one of the most beautiful places in the world has been a dream of yours for some time now, there are a few things you should think about before moving overseas and embarking on this adventure.

 Consider the cost of living, neighborhoods, job opportunities, and language.
-The more information you gather about Ciudad Condal, as locals like to call it, the easier it will be to adjust to the new environment.
-Learn Catalan and Spanish as well, because folks that live here tend to speak both.
+The more information you gather about the so-called Ciudad Condal, the easier it will be to adjust to the new environment.
+Try to learn a bit of Catalan and Spanish before moving to Spain, because folks that live here tend to speak both.

-The city is the only owner of the Royal Gold Medal for architecture, meaning every time you stroll around, you will be in the presence of architectural marvels that have inspired people around the world.
+When moving to Barcelona from the US, know that the capital of Catalonia, also famous as Barna and Ciudad Condal, is the only owner of the Royal Gold Medal for architecture.
+Every time you stroll around, you will be in the presence of architectural marvels that have inspired people worldwide.

-Are you thinking about settling down in the most cosmopolitan place in Spain?
-If so, you should think about the essential paperwork needed to travel abroad.
-To make it easier for yourself, create a checklist and write down all the essential documents you have already gathered and that you are yet to obtain.
+Are you wondering how to immigrate to Barcelona and settle down in the most cosmopolitan place in Spain?
+If so, you should think about the essential documents needed to travel abroad.
+Make it easier for yourself, create a checklist, and write down all the necessary paperwork you have already gathered and yet to obtain.

 Start with a passport and visa.
 Check government websites and see exactly what you need to provide to get your visa approved.
 If you are a US citizen, you will be able to stay in Spain and other members of the Schengen area for up to 90 days without a visa.
-But since you are relocating for a longer period of time, here are your options for staying in the country legally:
+But since you are relocating for longer, here are your options for staying in the country legally:

 - Work visa